Saxo Bank vs ThinkMarkets Comparison

 At ForexBrokers.com, we track where each forex and CFD broker is regulated across over 23 international regulator databases.
 Here's our findings.
-Saxo Bank holds 6 global Tier-1 licenses, while ThinkMarkets holds 2.
-ThinkMarkets holds 2 global Tier-2 licenses, while Saxo Bank holds 1.
-In our analysis of 23 international regulators across 50 brokers, Saxo Bank earned a higher Trust Score than ThinkMarkets.
+Saxo Bank holds 7 global Tier-1 licenses, while ThinkMarkets holds 5.
+Both Saxo Bank and ThinkMarkets hold 1 global Tier-2 licenses.
+In our analysis of 23 international regulators across 50 brokers, Saxo Bank (99) earned a higher Trust Score than ThinkMarkets (88).

 Which trading platform is better: Saxo Bank or ThinkMarkets?

 To compare the trading platforms of both Saxo Bank and ThinkMarkets, we tested each broker's trading tools, research capabilities, and mobile apps.
 For trading tools, Saxo Bank offers a better experience.
 With research, Saxo Bank offers superior market research.
 Finally, we found Saxo Bank to provide better mobile trading apps.

 For forex and CFDs traders, copy trading and MetaTrader are both popular platform options.
 Neither broker offers Meta Trader.Saxo Bank and ThinkMarkets both offer copy trading.

 How many forex pairs and CFDs are available to trade?